followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/40 Customize Cells/1 Customize the Value and Text.md

 ---

-Note that [sorting](/Documentation/Guide/Widgets/DataGrid/Sorting/) and [grouping](/Documentation/Guide/Widgets/DataGrid/Grouping/) in unbound columns is disabled by default, and their cells can be [edited](/Documentation/Guide/Widgets/DataGrid/Editing/) at runtime only if you implement the [setCellValue](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#setCellValue) function.
+Note that [sorting](/Documentation/Guide/Widgets/DataGrid/Sorting/) and [grouping](/Documentation/Guide/Widgets/DataGrid/Grouping/) in unbound columns are disabled by default, and their cells can be [edited](/Documentation/Guide/Widgets/DataGrid/Editing/) at runtime only if you implement the [setCellValue](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#setCellValue) function.